Modapto/modapto-deployment/Message Bus/README.md

 1. `http://localhost:8081` -> Kafka Schema Registry to register the Data Schemas

 2. `http://localhost:8082` -> Kafka Rest Proxy to make HTTP requests into Kafka Cluster

-## License

-This project has received funding from the European Union's Horizon 2022 research and innovation programm, under Grant Agreement 101091996.

-For more details about the licence, see the [LICENSE](LICENSE) file.

 ## Contributors